310 N. Suite 1, Winchester Blvd, Santa Clara, CA 95050 (408) 549-1602

 Can bruxism cause permanent damage?

-Additionally, bruxism can cause pain and damage to the jaw joint and muscles, which can lead to long-term jaw pain and dysfunction.
+Yes.
+If left untreated, bruxism can cause permanent damage to the teeth and jaw.
+Over time, constant grinding or clenching of the teeth can wear down the enamel, causing the teeth to become chipped or cracked.
+Additionally, bruxism can cause pain and damage to the jaw joint and muscles, leading to long-term jaw pain and dysfunction.
 Seek treatment for bruxism as soon as possible to prevent permanent damage.

 Relieve Teeth Grinding and Jaw Pain With Customized Treatment